A Taste of Culture

 Since 1980, Elizabeth Andoh’s cookbooks have offered more than recipes; they touch on all aspects of Japanese food culture.
 Award-winning WASHOKU covers the fundamentals of the Japanese kitchen; KANSHA explores the vegan and vegetarian traditions.

-Buy Washoku on Amazon
+Buy Washoku on The Japanese Pantry website

-Buy Kansha on Amazon
+Buy Kansha on The Japanese Pantry website

 Hungry to learn more about Japan?